Smiling person with long hair wearing a white shirt, indoor background

 Healing Space values helping you discover a deeper understanding of how you and the things you feel and do make sense, so there is opportunity for more acceptance of all parts of you.
 This includes things that may fall under a diagnosis/ disorder, the parts that confuse you, or make life harder in some way.

-Some ‘disorders’ may be your neurotype or unique way of experiencing the world, or a response of your nervous system, or some unprocessed moments, phases, or traumas.
-They may represent understandable protective mechanisms.
-Intentional exploration of these components can provide a richer understanding or your own challenges, and offer your unique blueprint for healing.
+Some ‘disorders’ may be your neurotype or unique way of experiencing the world, a response of your nervous system, or some unprocessed moments, phases, or traumas that have become stuck in your body and mind.

 A modern living room with a beige sofa, an armchair, and a round coffee table.
 Decorative pillows in green, beige, and pink are on the sofa.
 A framed botanical artwork hangs above the sofa.
 A large green plant is on one side.
 A textured blanket is draped over the sofa, and the floor is covered with a light-colored rug.